gauravmuley/enterprise-data/README.md

 ## Running the Demo

 1. Make sure both the JSON server and the development server are running.
+2. Username is `Test` and Password is `password`, this has been hardcoded for authentication and we dont have API as such.
-2. Open your browser and go to `http://localhost:3000`.
+3. Open your browser and go to `http://localhost:3000`.
-3. You can then interact with the application.
+4. You can then interact with the application.

 ## Notes